Hepatitis C causes

 - accurate information about safe sexual practices

 - access to condoms

-- access to reliable advice about sexuality and sexual health from a GP or other health professional, if he doesn’t feel comfortable talking to you.
+- access to reliable advice about sexuality and sexual health from a GP or other health professional.

-If your child wants to get a tattoo or body-piercing, you can help her find a safe and professional tattooist or piercer.
+If your child wants to get a tattoo or body-piercing, you can help them find a safe and professional tattooist or piercer.